darktable-org/dtorg/content/blog/2012-02-13-using-lowpass-filter-to-recover-shadows/2012-02-13-using-lowpass-filter-to-recover-shadows.md

 The image shows much more detail in areas that were somehow weak and unappealing in the original image.
 Sometimes you might observe halo-effects if edges have a high tonal contrast.
 In that case try to reduce the blur radius a bit.

-To give the photo its final snap, I added some additional contrast via an S-like L-curve and some color contrast in the blues and yellows via a steep S-like b-curve ([see blog post "Mastering color with Lab tone curves"]({filename}/blog/2012-02-12-mastering-color-with-lab-tone-curves/2012-02-12-mastering-color-with-lab-tone-curves.md)).
+To give the photo its final snap, I added some additional contrast via an S-like L-curve and some color contrast in the blues and yellows via a steep S-like b-curve (see blog post "[{article.title}/blog/2012-02-12-mastering-color-with-lab-tone-curves/2012-02-12-mastering-color-with-lab-tone-curves.md]({filename}/blog/2012-02-12-mastering-color-with-lab-tone-curves/2012-02-12-mastering-color-with-lab-tone-curves.md)").

 @![sr-tonecurve](sr-tonecurve.jpeg)